fserb/canvas2D/spec/layers.md

 APIs like `ctx.getImageData()` or `ctx.drawImage(canvas)` effectively render a canvas frame.
 As described in the [Unclosed layers section](#unclosed-layers), any frame rendered while layers are active has the same effect as closing the layers, rendering the frame and re-opening the layers with an empty content but keeping their original layer rendering states.

 ### Call to `ctx.putImageData()` inside layer
 [By design](https://html.spec.whatwg.org/multipage/canvas.html#pixel-manipulation), `putImageData()` writes pixels to the canvas wholesale, bypassing globalAlpha, shadow attributes and globalCompositeOperation.
-To be consistent with this, `putImageData()` must also bypass layers and write directly to the canvas underneath, or else, the pixel written would be affected by the layer's filter, blending or compositing.
+To be consistent with this, `putImageData()` must also bypass layers and write directly to the canvas underneath, or else, the pixels written would be affected by the layer's filter, blending or compositing.
+As described in the [Unclosed layers section](#unclosed-layers), calling `ctx.putImageData()` while unclosed layers exists has the same effects as closing the layers, calling `crx.putImageData()` and re-opening the layers with an empty content but keeping their original layer rendering states.

 ### Call to `ctx.drawImage()` inside layer
 [By design](https://html.spec.whatwg.org/multipage/canvas.html#drawing-images), `drawImage()` is affected by globalAlpha, attributes and globalCompositeOperation.
 To be consistent, calling `drawImage()` inside a layer writes the image to that layer, which will in turn be filtered/blended/composited to the parent.